 Key Stage 4

-The English Baccalaureate is offered through a combination of History, Geography, French, German and Spanish and Sciences.
+The English Baccalaureate is offered through a combination of History, Geography, French, Computer Science, Spanish and Sciences.

-For further information please contact Miss Roberts, or the Head of Subject:
+For further information please contact the Head of Department:

 English, at Darwen Vale High School, fulfils the requirements of the National Curriculum for English, but relates directly to the GCSE English Curriculum, providing a route for progression throughout Key Stage 3, in preparation for Key Stage 4.